Skip to Main Content

 Cornerstone ceremony, December 1924

 In December 1924, during the gathering of the Baptist State Convention, a ceremony was held to place the cornerstone of the new campus' Administration Building.
-Inside the cornerstone was placed a variety of momentos and artifacts representing the history and present of Meredith College.
-This event followed the simple groundbreaking in October, when, after students, trustees and faculty had enjoyed a barbecue among the oak trees, a few shovelfuls of dirt were overturned, a prayer was offered and the Doxology sung.
+Inside the cornerstone was placed a variety of momentos and artifacts representing the history and present of Meredith College, including a Bible, copies of the Bibical Recorder the school's charter, the Acorn, the Twig, the 1923-34 catalogue and a blueprint of "Greater Meredith", This event followed the simple groundbreaking in October, when, after students, trustees and faculty had enjoyed a barbecue among the oak trees, a few shovelfuls of dirt were overturned, a prayer was offered and the Doxology sung.

 A photo of the new Administration building under construction in 1925.